 1. Indeed

-To post your resume on Indeed, simply visit the page and click the link on the top that says "Upload Your Resume."
-From there, you upload your resume and fill out an easy registration form.
+To post your resume on Indeed, simply visit the home page and click the link on the top that says “Upload Your Resume.”
+From there, you can upload your resume in a matter of seconds as well as fill out an easy-to-understand registration form.

 2. Monster

-To upload your resume to Monster, simple click the "Upload Resume" tab and then "post a resume" in the drop down menu.
-There is an upload resume button on the homepage as well.
+To upload your resume to Monster, simply click the “Upload Resume” tab at the top of the page, and then “post a resume” in the drop down menu.
+There is an upload resume button on the home page as well.

 3. CareerBuilder

 CareerBuilder was founded in 1995 and is used by hundreds of thousands of employers.
+It operates sites in 23 countries outside the United States, with a presence in over 60 markets.
 Its website states that it powers over 1000 career sites and serves millions of job seekers annually.

-To add your resume simply click the "Add resume" link in the top left or follow the link on the homepage.
+To add your resume to CareerBuilder, simply click the “Upload / Build Resume” link in the top left, or follow the link that’s on the home page.

 4. Glassdoor

-To post your resume, simply click the "upload a resume" link on the homepage and follow the easy signup instructions.
+To post your resume, simply click the “upload a resume” link on the home page and follow the easy instructions to sign up.

 Upload Your Resume To Glassdoor